-14. Children potentially at greater risk of harm
+13. Children potentially at greater risk of harm

 All children should be protected however our staff and LGB recognise that some groups of children are potentially at greater risk of harm than others.
-This list is not exhaustive but highlights some of these groups: -
+This list is not exhaustive but highlights some of these groups:

-- Children who need a social worker (Child in Need & Child Protection) - Children missing from education - Elective Home Education (EHE) - Children requiring mental health support - Looked after children and previously looked after children - Children with special educational needs & disabilities/health issues - Children who are lesbian, gay, bi or trans (LGBT)
+- Children who need a social worker (Child in Need & Child Protection) - Children who are absent from education - Children who are Elective Home Educated (EHE) - Children requiring mental health support - Looked after children (LAC), previously looked after children (PLAC) and care leavers - Children with special educational needs & disabilities/health needs - Children who are lesbian, gay, bi or gender questioning (LGBTQ+) - Children who are young carers - Children who are affected by parental conflict and/or domestic abuse - Children who are refugees or asylum seekers - Children vulnerable to/at risk of/involved in CSE/CCE